s-andrews/sradownloader/README.md

 Downloading your own data
 -------------------------

-SRAdownloader is designed to work with files exported from the SRA run selector.
-You can get to this tool from the GEO page by clicking on the link at the bottom.
+SRAdownloader is designed to work either with files exported from the SRA run selector or with a simple list of SRR accession codes.
+You can get to the run selector tool from the GEO page by clicking on the link at the bottom.

 ![GEO link to SRA run selector](https://raw.githubusercontent.com/s-andrews/sradownloader/master/screenshots/geo_selector.png "GEO link to SRA run selector")